If you can’t hack the game, you’ll have to resort to the next best thing:

 Whatever the task, the adaptogenesis is universal: If I’m working, working out, or gaming, Rhodiola effectively picks me up–particularly on those long days of standing on my feet or staring at a computer screen.

-Other notable adaptogens include: Bacopa, Ashwagandha, Ginseng, Schisandra Berry, & Holy Basil.
+Other notable adaptogens include: Bacopa, Ashwagandha, Ginseng, Schisandra Berry, and Holy Basil.
 Of these, Bacopa is especially worth the consideration for its additional benefits on acetylcholine production.
 More on Rhodiola.

 Vision Enhancers for Gaming